Quick Answer

 ServiceM8n8n is a workflow automation platform.
 Think of it as digital plumbing for your business: it connects your apps together so data flows automatically.
 Free to self-host, or from €24/month on cloud.
 Best for connecting tools that do not natively talk to each other.

 Make.com does similar work to n8n but with a visual drag-and-drop builder that is easier for non-technical users.
-Free tier available (1,000 operations/month), paid plans from $10.59/month.
+Free tier available (1,000 credits/month), paid plans from $9/month.
 Best for teams who want automation without touching code.

 Xero handles your accounting, invoicing, and bank reconciliation.
-Plans start from around £15/month (Early plan).
+Plans start from around £16/month (Ignite plan).
 Best for replacing manual bookkeeping and invoice chasing.

 ServiceM8 is job management built specifically for field service businesses.
-Free tier available, paid from $29/month (around £23).
+Free tier available, paid from £25/month (Starter plan).
 Best for scheduling, quoting, job tracking, and client communication.

 Most business owners massively underestimate how much time goes into admin.
-That is because admin tasks are scattered throughout the day in small chunks: five minutes here to send a quote, ten minutes there to chase an invoice, fifteen minutes at the end of the day updating a spreadsheet.
+The tasks are scattered throughout the day in small chunks: five minutes here to send a quote, ten minutes there to chase an invoice, fifteen minutes at the end of the day updating a spreadsheet.

-Add them up and it is often shocking.
-Here is what we typically see in a 15 to 20 person trades business:
+Add them up and the numbers are brutal.
+Here is what a typical 15 to 20 person trades business looks like:

 | Admin Task | Time per Week (Manual) | Time per Week (Automated) | Weekly Saving |